thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 An **Alarms table** widget displays alarms associated with selected entities, including severity and status.

 Add an alarms table to the dashboard:
-1. In edit mode, click **Add widget**.
+1. In edit mode, click **&#43; Add widget**.
 2. Choose the **Alarm widgets** bundle.
 3. Select **Alarms table**.
 4. Set **Thermometer** as the data source.
 5. Configure alarm severity and status filters as needed.
-   Mark those you want to see in the widget.
-If none are marked, all alarms will be displayed regardless of their status or severity.
+   The widget displays alarms matching the selected properties.
+If none are selected, all alarms will be displayed, regardless of their status or severity.
 6. Click **Add**.
 7. Resize and position the widget.
 8. **Save** the dashboard.